Taxation and your retirement income

 Probably, yes.
 Most people will pay tax on the income they receive – though there are a few exceptions.
 So the decisions you make about how and when you do draw on that money, will impact the amount of tax you pay.
 There are three main options - we look briefly at how tax may affect each one.

 Income that you receive from annuities is taxed in the same way it would be if you were earning the money through a job – under the PAYE system.
 You can read more about different rates of tax and how much you have to pay for each band under 'What rate of tax will I pay?'

 Again, you'll pay tax under the PAYE system on any income drawdown that you take.
 But as you can control how much income you take each year, you do have the flexibility to manage the tax you pay.

 Tax-free lump sum

-You can take the first 25% of your pension savings as a tax-free lump sum, but most people have to pay tax on any payments that they take after this.
-There are some pension schemes that offer exceptions to this rule, but they are rare and most people will only be able to take 25% tax free.
+You can take up to 25% of your pension savings as a tax-free lump sum, but most people have to pay tax on any payments that they take after this.

 Any ad hoc payments that you withdraw from your pension after the tax-free lump sum are treated as earned income, and taxed at your highest marginal rate.
 So, for example, if you had £50,000 in total in your pension, and withdrew all of it, you would have £12,500 tax free, and £37,500 would be taxable.